Skip to main content

 • Mark as Unverified — when enabled, the translation value will be marked as unverified.

-• Mark as Reviewed — when enabled, the translation value will be marked as reviewed.
-This option is not applicable if your project has a reviewing feature disabled (you can enable it in the general project settings).
+• Mark as Reviewed — mark the translation value as reviewed.
+This option is not applicable if your project has the reviewing feature disabled (you can enable it in the general project settings).

 Global automation options

-• Auto-toggle Unverified — if you update the base language translation, Lokalise will automatically mark translations for all other languages as Unverified.
+• Auto-toggle Unverified — if you update the base language translation, Lokalise will automatically mark translations for all other languages as unverified.
 This action is performed before applying automations.
-Please note that previously this option was found in the Project settings but we've moved it under Automations.
+This option was previously found in project settings but is now under Automations.

 Automation mechanics